Water fasting — everything you need to know

 Blood pressure changes

-Orthostatic hypotension is when your blood pressure drops when you change position, like standing up after crouching down, for instance.
-It can make you dizzy and unsteady on your feet, and even cause you to faint.
-Sometimes, a water fast results in this kind of hypotension too, this time due to insufficient water intake and dehydration.
+Hypotension is low blood pressure, and it can be caused by excessive water intake or increased water plus decreased salt intake — both potential outcomes of a water fast.
+Orthostatic hypotension is when your blood pressure drops when you change positions, like standing up after crouching down.
+It can make you dizzy and unsteady on your feet and even cause you to faint.
+Sometimes, a water fast results in this kind of hypotension, too, this time due to insufficient water intake and dehydration.

 Worsening of health conditions